 How to Determine Child Custody in Salt Lake City

-can often get messy.
-It can often lead to terrible conflicts and acrimonious feelings from both sides.
+Child custody can often get messy.
+It can often lead to terrible conflicts and acrimonious feelings on both sides.
 Children are often the biggest victims.
 When it comes time to determine child custody, there are rarely happy endings to these cases.
 To determine child custody, Utah courts focus on what is in the child’s best interests.
 But not all cases are the same.
 In many instances, one parent may receive sole custody.
 In other cases, parents may receive joint custody and are required to comply with time-share arrangements.
 To determine child custody in Salt Lake City, Utah courts will take several key factors into consideration including:

 - The court will measure each parent’s ability to make their child’s welfare and looking after their best interests as a top priority.

-- Each parent will be judged how well they are willing to support a relationship between their children and their former spouse.
+- Each parent will be judged on how well they are willing to support a relationship between their children and their former spouse.

 - The court will measure each parent’s level of competency in raising their children prior to the divorce.

 - The court will take into consideration where each parent lives.